OutlierVentures/H2O/README.md

 ```
 Local/testnet use can be specified with environment variables as usual with Ocean Protocol.

-Next, open two terminal windows, one for back-end and one for front-end.
+Next, open two terminal windows, one for backend and one for frontend.
 You can run the tasks in a single window using `screen` or `bg` if you'd like.

 In one terminal window:
 ```